matthewchivers/dodl/README.md

 ## Status

 `dodl` is in active development, with core features like templating, configuration, and document creation already implemented.
 Natural language date parsing is coming soo.
 Contributions and feedback are welcome!

 ## Contributing

-I love open-source, and I love contributions!
-Fork the repository and submite a pull request!
+Open-source is good for the world, and contributions are encouraged.
+Fork the repository and submit a pull request!
 For major changes, please open an issue first to discuss your ideas.

 ## License
 `dodl` is released under the MIT license, making it free to use, modify, and share.
-All I require is attribution (to Matthew Chivers).
+Requires attribution to Matthew Chivers (the original author of `dodl`).